» Rat Guide » Health Guide » Care Guide » Medication Guide » Breeding Guide

 Mechanical disturbances

-• Stiffness or inability to flex forelimbs that gradually progresses to the hind limbs as the tumor continues to grow.
+• Stiffness or inability to flex forelimbs that may gradually progress to the hind limbs as the tumor continues to grow.

-• Unequal pupil size in one eye compared to the other (may appear as blown/dilated pupil due to pressure or bleeding behind the eye).
+• Unequal pupil size in one eye compared to the other.
+This may appear as blown/dilated pupil due to pressure or bleeding behind the eye.

 • Head pressing/Head bumping.
 This sign may be present when there is increased intracranial pressure (rat may bump head up when petted, or extend head pressing against a fixed surface).